 Sponsorship can generate substantial publicity for a relatively small investment.
 “It’s like using the strength, funds and audiences of two organisations to develop your product and build your brand awareness,” says Fast.

-She cites the example of a florist sponsoring a local football team by buying the team’s kit on which it prints its branding.
-The florist gains the visual awareness of its brand and builds a feel-good factor thanks to its association with the local team.
-It may also find networking opportunities at matches and opportunities to showcase its floral expertise at prize-givings.
+She cites the example of a florist sponsoring a local football team by buying the team’s kit, on which it prints its branding.
+The florist gains visual awareness for its brand, and builds a feel-good factor thanks to its association with the local team.
+It may also find networking opportunities at matches, and opportunities to showcase its productsat prizegivings.

-“The team sponsorship may have cost £300, but a direct-marketing campaign of the team’s borough would cost closer to £3,000,” points out Fast.
+“The team sponsorship may have cost £300, but a direct marketing campaign covering an equivalent size of audience would cost closer to £3,000,” points out Fast.

 Decide who to sponsor